 It represents a shift in how Indigenous identity is seen in modern fashion.
 Through bold silhouettes, striking designs, and unapologetic creativity, the brand challenges outdated narratives and expands the global image of Indigenous people today.

-ALTRN8V speaks to the rebels, the resistant, and the visionaries.
+ALTRN8V speaks to the resistance and the visionaries.

 To those who refuse to be defined by stereotypes.